Should video games be considered a sport? Yes! Here's why...

 Either way, the narrative is changing.
 For those of us who engage with video games as a hobby, they’re fun and low key.
 For the highly-trained gamers and millions of viewers tuning in to watch, they’re a true sport.

 Have a child who wants to engage with video games in a different way, as a designer, creator, or developer?
-Check out our video game online courses and summer programs featuring eSports summer camps, and other STEM courses!
+Check out our video game online courses and summer programs featuring eSports summer camps, and other coding courses!

 Meet iD Tech!

 Sign up for our emails to learn more about why iD Tech is #1 in STEM education!
 Be the first to hear about new courses, locations, programs, and partnerships–plus receive exclusive promotions!
-AI summer camps, coding classes for kids, and more!
+Online camps, Roblox coding classes, coding summer courses, and more.

-By signing up you agree to our Privacy policy
+By signing up you agree to our Privacy Policy

 Meet iD Tech!

 Sign up for our emails to learn more about why iD Tech is #1 in STEM education!
 Be the first to hear about new courses, locations, programs, and partnerships–plus receive exclusive promotions!
-AI summer camps, coding classes for kids, and more!
+Online camps, Roblox coding classes, coding summer courses, and more.

-By signing up you agree to our Privacy policy
+By signing up you agree to our Privacy Policy

 Meet iD Tech!

 Sign up for our emails to learn more about why iD Tech is #1 in STEM education!
 Be the first to hear about new courses, locations, programs, and partnerships–plus receive exclusive promotions!
-AI summer camps, coding classes for kids, and more!
+Online camps, Roblox coding classes, coding summer courses, and more.

-By signing up you agree to our Privacy policy
+By signing up you agree to our Privacy Policy

 Meet iD Tech!

 Sign up for our emails to learn more about why iD Tech is #1 in STEM education!
 Be the first to hear about new courses, locations, programs, and partnerships–plus receive exclusive promotions!
-AI summer camps, coding classes for kids, and more!
+Online camps, Roblox coding classes, coding summer courses, and more.

-By signing up you agree to our Privacy policy
+By signing up you agree to our Privacy Policy